September 2nd – 4th, 2022

 Bathhouses – our bathrooms/shower houses are free standing.
 Each shower has a separate changing stall and shower.
 You do not need to use a mask while using the facility but for everyone’s comfort we ask that you wear a mask when entering the building.

-Our staff is 100% vaccinated however for their comfort and safety and yours we ask that you keep an appropriate distance from our staff when possible unless masked.
+Our staff is 100% vaccinated and boosted however for their comfort and safety and yours we ask that you keep an appropriate distance from our staff when possible unless masked.

 We have installed hands free water bottle filling stations around camp.
 Please bring a water bottle or you can purchase one in our canteen.
 This helps keep us germ free while helping keep landfills free of non-refillable plastic bottles.
 We have also installed hand sanitizing stations on each cabin and in all areas of camp.
 We ask that you please use these regularly while you are enjoying your time at Camp Livingston.